kdelwat/vsi/README.md

 # VSI

-Formats *Very Short Introduction* books downloaded from the subscription service provided by Oxford University Press.
-Books are converted to Kindle-compatible EPUB books.
+*Very Short Introduction* is a series of books from Oxford University Press that are available via a subscription service.
+However, since these books are only available in HTML, this program converts them to Kindle-compatible ebooks for easier reading.

 **You must have a valid VSI subscription through your institution to use this program.
-It is for convenience of reading only.**
+Generated books are for personal use only.**

 ## Installation
 1. `go get github.com/kdelwat/vsi`